Overview

 Settings to enable additional options on absence requesting, restricting and visibility.

-Disable next-year booking – Allows to restrict bookings for next year within the current year, mainly used to be fair to all users at the beginning of their calendar year.
+- Disable next-year booking – Allows restricting bookings for next year within the current year, mainly used to be fair to all users at the beginning of their calendar year.

-Associated to the holiday entitlement carry over rules and allows to enable the form to show on the front end of the system If the manual carryover options have been enabled for a relevant entitlement pot, selecting one of the options below allows users to submit a carryover request.
+Associated to the holiday entitlement carry overrules and allows enabling the form to show on the front end of the system.
+If the manual carry over options have been enabled for a relevant entitlement pot, selecting one of the options below allows users to submit a carry over request on the Front end:

 Bradford settings/alerts: